Skip to main content

 Pro Tip

-For documents issued in one state but notarized by a notary public commissioned in another, the apostille must be obtained from the Secretary of State in the state where the notary public holds their commission.
+If your document was issued in one state but notarized in another, the apostille must be obtained from the Secretary of State in the state where the notary is commissioned and performed the notarization.

 2